 - Oxygen.
 Some kids breathe fine on their own, but need some extra oxygen, either all the time or intermittently.
 These children may get oxygen from a face mask or prongs in the nose.
 Oxygen should be kept away from smoking, flames, heaters, rubbing alcohol, petroleum jelly, and spray cans.

 - Tracheostomy.
-A tracheostomy, often referred to as just a "trach" (say: "trake"), is a procedure in which a tube is inserted directly into the airway through an opening made in the neck, often done when a child cannot be weaned off of a ventilator.
+A tracheostomy, often referred to as just a "trach" (say: "trake"), is a procedure in which a tube is inserted directly into the airway through an opening made in the neck.
 Breathing equipment may be attached to the tube.
-The term "trach" can refer to both the procedure and the piece of equipment itself.
-All caregivers will have to learn to care for, change, and clean the tube.
+A tracheostomy is often done when a child can’t breathe because the airway is blocked or a child needs a breathing machine (ventilator) for a long period of time.
+The term "trach" can refer to the procedure, the opening, or the tube itself.
+All caregivers will have to learn to care for, change, and clean the tracheostomy tube.

 - Manual resuscitation bag.
 This breathing device is used as a backup for a ventilator or in an emergency.
 It allows a caregiver to provide breaths for the patient by squeezing a bag.
 It should be on hand in case the ventilator fails, as well as for times during routine care that the ventilator is disconnected (such as suctioning).

 - Suction machine.
 If a child can't cough to clear the airway, a suction machine may be needed.
 Suctioning is done via a tiny tube inserted into the airway (or trach opening).
 A variety of factors, such as the child's condition and the humidity level in the home, will determine how often suctioning needs to be done.
 Anyone providing care should learn how to use the suctioning machine.
 Both a bedside and a portable machine may be needed.